 - 2 handfuls of spinach

 1. Boil 1,5 dl quinoa with 3 dl water.
 Add some salt.
-Boil the quinoa for 15 minutes on low heat until cooked (sometimes I prepare even more just to make me ready to go salad even easier later).
+Boil the quinoa for 15 minutes on low heat until cooked (sometimes I prepare even more.
+It makes it easier to make quick salads for lunch).

 2. Chop the wild garlic into thin slices and diced tomato.
 Mix the wild garlic with diced tomatoes, salt, pepper, parmesan and olive oil.